paramjeetSinghBhatti/TariffComparison/README.md

 # TariffComparison Web API

-This is a Web API built with .NET 8 that allows users to compare various tariff plans based on consumption.
-The API provides endpoint to calculate different Tariifs Annual Costs using different calculators and serves results in JSON format.
+This Web API built with .NET 8 allows users to compare various tariff plans based on consumption.
+The API provides an endpoint to calculate different Tariifs Annual Costs using different calculators and serves results in JSON format.

 ## Table of Contents